How New Zealanders can build smarter and more efficient homes

 In 1974, the average New Zealand home was 110m².
 Today, it’s 60 percent bigger at 182m²; in Auckland, it’s a super-sized 214m².

 But what frustrates Christchurch architectural designer Warren Clarke, and many other smart home proponents is that the way we build houses hasn’t changed in that time.

 “The Building Code hasn’t really progressed in 100 years, apart from adding insulation in the 1970s.
 Our houses are still timber tents.”

-Warren runs design business Nook.
+Warren runs design business WCA.
 He specialises in designing ‘smart’, sustainable homes with high energy-efficiency, using cost-effective building techniques and products.
 He lays the blame for our poor houses squarely on the NZ Building Act.